armanengin/Droneque/README.md

 # Droneque
-Droneque is a programing languge that has been created fot drone operations.
+Droneque is a programing languge that has been created for drone operations.

 ## Droneque contains following elements
 * Main program statements (beginning of the execution),